arteezy/themer/README.md

 ## Deploying

 The project is ready to deploy on [Heroku](http://www.heroku.com/) via git.
-Just create heroku app, set-up git and push this repo as is.
+Just create heroku app, set up git remote and then push this repo.